 Listening to Customers: The Foundation for Start-Up and SME Innovation and Business Growth

-Listening to your business customers enables your start-up or SME to identify precisely where it must BUSINESS innovate.
-In other words, what areas of your business that you must either introduce something new and/or make significant improvements.
+Listening to your business customers enables your start-up or SME to identify precisely where the business must innovate.